-First, inverse and direct kinematic equations of a 5R symmetric parallel manipulator were presented.
+First, backward and forward kinematic equations of a 5R symmetric parallel manipulator were presented.
 It was followed by general concepts of multi-objective optimization concepts, optimum workspace formulation, stiffness and singularity analysis.

 A key point to evaluate multi-objective problems is the computation of weighting factors to correctly express objective priorities.